 WFP's development aid temporarily frees the poor of the need to provide food for their families, giving them time and resources to invest in lasting assets such as better houses, clinics and schools, new agricultural skills and technology and, ultimately, a better future.

-In 2006, WFP development projects benefitted 24.3 million people.
+In 2006, WFP development projects benefited 24.3 million people.
 They target homes and communities, where hunger poses a serious threat to health and productivity.
 When food security is not at risk, development aid is not considered appropriate.

 To this end, WFP makes sure its aid is concentrated on pre-identified, food-insecure areas inside recipient countries - usually rural areas of low productivity, areas prone to natural disasters and areas vulnerable to periodic food shortages.

-The Agency also works in towns and cities with high concentrations of malnutrition.
+WFP also works in towns and cities with high concentrations of malnutrition.